 Bell peppers and eggs are often used as additional ingredients in meals.
 However, in this article, we are going to learn about different recipes where bell peppers and eggs play a significant role.
-The best thing about these veggies is that they are always available in grocery stores.
+The best thing about these veggies is that they are nearly always available in grocery stores.

 Eggs and bell peppers– can you imagine this combination?
 If not, then continue reading.